tekuan/crud-node/README.md

 # A simple CRUD with Express and NodeJS

-GET  http://localhost:3000/users ➔ Buscar alguma informação no back-end
+GET  http://localhost:3000/users ➔ List all users

+GET  http://localhost:3000/users/:index ➔ List a user

-POST  http://localhost:3000/users ➔ Criar alguma informação no back-end
+POST  http://localhost:3000/users ➔ Create a new user

-PUT  http://localhost:3000/users/:index ➔ Editar alguma informação no back-end
+PUT  http://localhost:3000/users/:index ➔ Edit a user

-DELETE  http://localhost:3000/users/:index ➔ Deletar alguma informação no back-end
+DELETE  http://localhost:3000/users/:index ➔ Delete a user

 How to run this project: